SingleStepTests/ProcessorTests/65816/README.md

 * `l` if MLB is active, otherwise `-`.

 So e.g. `d--remx-` means that VDA was active, VPA and VPB were inactive, RWB signalled a read, E, M and X were active and MLB was inactive.

+The environment used does not activate RAM unless one of VDA, VPA or VPB is active, therefore affected bus transactions with the read line set do not produce a `value`. `null` is recorded in its place.